What is the difference between Max Weber and Jean Monnet Fellowships? Can I apply for both?

 Is 18 October the last date for receipt of applications?

-Yes, applications for all fields other than Economics must be submitted on-line by 18 October.
+Yes, applications for all fields other than Economics must be submitted online by 18 October 2023 (14:00 CEST).
 After this date the online application form is not active other than for Economics.
 However, the selection for Economics candidates will also begin on 18 October, so candidates in this field are likewise strongly advised to apply by this date.

 What happens if the reference letters arrive after the deadline?